MrSynAckSter/snake-in-my-boot/README.md

 ````

 ### 32 bit to 16 bit Pointers ###
-Similar to the above optimizaiton, but for pointer, not register
+Similar to the above optimization, but for pointer, not register
 ```assembly
 mov    DWORD [0x7e00],0x6
 mov    BYTE [0x7e00],0x6